 - The device is running an application in full-screen mode, as displaying the campaign might annoy the user. - The user has not been active for the last 15 seconds.
-The campaign might go unnoticed if the user is absent. - The user did not allow notifications from the Mac Collector.
+The campaign might go unnoticed if the user is absent. - The user has recently answered another campaign and the Do Not Disturb period has not elapsed yet (override with urgent campaigns). - The user did not allow notifications from the Mac Collector.